davetron5000/restunit/README.markdown

 ## Output Format

 JUnit's XML results file seems to be ubiquitous.
 RESTUnit must output that so that integration with tools like Bamboo are possible.
 Support for TestNG's output format may also be desirable, though this could be most easily achieved by allow RESTUnit to run as a TestNG test.
 Making up a new output format is probably NOT desirable.

-## Unit vs. Functional Test and Test Order

-The most complete test of a REST service is against the actual service itself, backed by actual data.
-This avoids the need to stub or mock the service and gives the most solid results.
-Accomplishing this requires coordination with the backing store that may be difficult.

-There should be support for this in a few different ways:

-* Ability to indicate which tests have no dependents
-* Ability to chain tests via dependency
-* Ability to specify an ordered group of tests that are run as a "functional" test

-The idea is that we assume some sort of database/server reset prior to a group of tests, and that we can ensure tests run in a particular order.
-This allows the developer to test the creation of data, and then, using the REST service, clean up that data.

-### Mocking the backing store

-Presumably, a REST service has three layers:

-1. REST endpoint
-1. Business logic
-1. Data

-REST tests will ideally test the first two layers; As mentioned above, we wish to support using the actual database with known test data.
-This may be inconvenient or impossible.
-Tools exist to mock the database so as to still be able to test business logic.
-Integrating (or rather, not preventing) this is desirable.
-This may require some investigation into database mocking technology.

-## Open Issues regarding functional and derived tests

-One complication regarding derived tests is how to deal with tests derived from a non-idempotent (i.e. destructive) test.
-As such, a derived test might fail if run immediately after its base test, though it may have succeeded if executed on its own from a known setup.

-Further complicating this is when executing tests as part of a functional test; would derived tests be run?

-Options:

-* Only GET/HEAD tests have automatically derived tests run
-* Group derived tests into a different test run, so that any setup can be done again
-* Facility for generating derived tests but not running them; basically a "compile step" for the tests that spits out any derived tests

-### Potential Solution

-Perhaps we start from the assumption that a test of a REST endpoint is not just one REST call, but a series of REST calls.
-In many cases (GETs), it is a series of 1 call, but for other cases, it is a series of PUT/GET/DELETE or PUT/POST/GET/DELETE.

-#### Idempontent Specification

-    - name: Test Account Meta-Data
-    - type: idempotent
-    - url: /accounts/BurnsODyne
-    - GET
-        - respondsToHead: true
-        - respondsIfNoneMatch: true
-        - respondsIfModifiedSince: true
-        - response:
-            - contentType: text/xml
-            - body: <accounts><account users="4"><name>BurnsODyne</name></account</accounts>
-            - headersRequired:
-                - ETag
-                - Last-Modified

-#### Mutable

-    - name: Create a new user
-    - type: mutable
-    - url: /accounts/BurnsODyne/users/lisa
-    - tunneling: true
-    - PUT
-        - params
-            - name: lisa
-            - email: lisa@springfield.gov
-    - GET
-        - respondsToHead: true
-        - respondsIfNoneMatch: true
-        - respondsIfModifiedSince: true
-        - response:
-            - contentType: text/xml
-            - body: <user id="45"><name>lisa</name><email>lisa@springfield.gov</email></user>
-    - POST
-        - contentType: text/xml
-        - body: <user id="45"><name>Lisa Simpsons</name></user>
-    - GET
-        - respondsToHead: true
-        - respondsIfNoneMatch: true
-        - respondsIfModifiedSince: true
-        - response:
-            - contentType: text/xml
-            - body: <user id="45"><name>Lisa Simpson</name><email>lisa@springfield.gov</email></user>
-    - DELETE
-    - GET
-        -response
-            -status: 404